danielabar/meblog/src/markdown/rails-postgres-docker.md

 </table>
 ```

-Start the server with `bin/rails s` and navigate to `http://localhost:3000` and you should see:
+Start the server with `bin/rails s` and navigate to `http://localhost:3000` and you should see an unstyled HTML table listing the one article created earlier:

 ![rails postgres docker articles index](../images/rails-postgres-docker-articles-index.png "rails postgres docker articles index")